 - Pregnant or breastfeeding women

-- People with pollen or bee-product allergies
+- People with pollen allergies or bee-product allergies

-- People with immune system conditions
+- People with immune system disorders or sensitivities

-- Anyone taking medication with potential interactions
+- Anyone taking medications that may interact with supplements

 Common Mistakes People Make